-We expect that our general and administrative expenses will increase substantially in the foreseeable future as we increase our headcount to support the continued research and development of our programs and the growth of our business.
-We also anticipate incurring additional expenses associated with operating as a public company, including increased expenses related to ongoing financial statement audit and interim-period quarterly reviews, internal control over financial reporting compliance and audit, legal, other regulatory and compliance, director and officer insurance, investor and public relations, IT infrastructure, and tax-related services associated with maintaining compliance with the rules and regulations of the SEC and standards applicable to companies listed on a national securities exchange, additional insurance expenses, and other administrative and professional services.
+We expect that our general and administrative expenses will increase in the foreseeable future as we increase our headcount to support the continued research and development of our programs and the growth of our business.
+We also anticipate incurring additional expenses associated with operating as a public company, including increased expenses related to the building and improving of our IT infrastructure, including cyber security monitoring, legal, other regulatory and compliance, director and officer insurance, investor and public relations and tax-related services associated with maintaining compliance with the rules and regulations of the SEC and standards applicable to companies listed on a national securities exchange, additional insurance expenses, investor relations activities and other administrative and professional services.

-Total other income (expense), net
+Total other income

-Total other income (expense), net consists of interest income, interest expense, and other income and expense.
-Interest income primarily consists of interest income on our cash, cash equivalents, and marketable securities.
-Interest expense during the six months ended primarily consisted of interest on our convertible promissory notes, and a non-cash interest charge related to a beneficial conversion feature on a convertible note that was issued in January 2020.
-Other income and expense consists of miscellaneous income and expenses not related to operating activities.
+Total other income consists of interest income and other income (expense).
+Interest income primarily consists of interest income on our cash equivalents and marketable securities.
+Other income (expense) consists of miscellaneous income (expense) not related to operating activities.